internetware2022/internetware2022.github.io/src/cfp.md

 * Software engineering for/with Big data
 * Software engineering for/with Artificial Intelligence

+### Main Conference

+Following types of papers are welcomed to Internetware 2022:

+* **<u>Technical research papers</u>** for solid technical contributions to Internetware.
+Technical research papers must not exceed 10 pages for all text, figures, tables, and references.
+* **<u>Short papers</u>** for early announcements on breaking research results.
+Short papers must not exceed 6 pages for all text, figures, tables, and references.
+* **<u>Short papers (no proceeding)</u>**.
+The requirements are the same as short papers.
+Authors are required to give oral presentations.
+However, papers in this track will not appear in the proceedings.

+Best papers submitted to the technical research track will be selected and invited to submit an extended version to the [Journal of Computer Science and Technology](https://www.springer.com/journal/11390).
+All the extended submissions will be evaluated following the guidelines set by the corresponding journal.
+Only those satisfying all the criteria will be accepted for the journal publication.

+### Special Tracks

+Papers submitted (and accepted) by the corresponding special tracks will be published in the Internetware 2022 proceeding firstly, and be invited to submit an extended version of their papers to the corresponding journals.
+All the extended submissions will be evaluated following the guidelines set by the corresponding journal.
+Only those satisfying all the criteria will be accepted for the journal publication.

+(To be announced)

 ### Submission

-Papers must be submitted electronically through [EasyChair](https://easychair.org/conferences/?conf=internetware2022).
+All papers (main conference or special track) must be submitted electronically through [EasyChair](https://easychair.org/conferences/?conf=internetware2022).
 Please specify the track of your submission.
 All submissions must be in English and in PDF format.
 Submissions that do not comply with the above instructions will be desk rejected without review.
 Please use the ACM Master article template, as can be obtained from the [ACM Proceedings Template](https://www.acm.org/publications/proceedings-template) pages.

-Following types of papers are welcomed to Internetware 2022:

-* **<u>Full papers</u>**, which must not exceed 10 pages for all text, figures, tables, and references.
-* **<u>Short papers</u>**, which must not exceed 6 pages for all text, figures, tables, and references.
-* **<u>Short papers (no proceeding)</u>**.
-The requirements are the same as short papers.
-Authors are required to give oral presentations.
-However, papers in this track will not appear in the proceedings.

 Important dates: